 10. Other cenotes near Chichen Itza

-There are several beautiful cenotes where you can refresh after exploring the ruins of Chichen Itza.
+There are several beautiful cenotes where you can refresh after exploring the ruins of Chichen Itza in Mexico.
 Some of them are more popular, while others are more authentic.

 Cenote Ik Kil

 The atmospheric Ik Kil is undoubtedly the most famous of all Yucatan cenotes.
 Cenote Ik Kil located a close distance to Chichen Itza is the most popular of them all.
 And for a good reason, though.
 A round-shape cenote with green leaves and vines hanging from the top of the swimming hole is unbelievably beautiful.
 Take a refreshing dip in sinkhole were water is about 50 meters (150 feet) deep, if you dare.
 However, bear in mind that the Mayas used sacred Ik Kil cenote for human sacrifice to their rain god.

 GOOD TO KNOW: